-public javax.realtime.AbsoluteTime add(long millis, int nanos, AbsoluteTime dest) throws ArithmeticException dest If dest is not null, the result is placed there and returned.
+dest If dest is not null, the result is placed there and returned.
 Otherwise, a new object is allocated for the result.

-ArithmeticException when the result does not fit in the normalized format.

-the result of the normalization of this plus millis and nanos in dest if dest is not null, otherwise the result is returned in a newly allocated object.
+$\label{eq:arithmeticException} ArithmeticException \mbox{ when the result does not fit in the normalized format}.
+Returns$ the result of the normalization of this plus millis and nanos in dest if dest is not null, otherwise the result is returned in a newly allocated object.